iamobservable/open-webui-starter/README.md

     -H "Accept: text/plain" -T 2408.09869v5.pdf
 ```

+---

-## Contribution
+## 💪 Contribution

-Contributions to the Open WebUI Starter project are welcome and encouraged!
-If you'd like to
+I am deeply grateful for any contributions to the Observable World project!
+If you’d like to contribute,
-contribute, please fork this repository and submit a [pull request](https://github.com/iamobservable/open-webui-starter/pulls) with any
+simply fork this repository and submit a [pull request](https://github.com/iamobservable/open-webui-starter/pulls)) with any improvements, additions, or fixes you’d
-suggested changes or additions.
+like to see.
+I will review and consider any suggestions — thank you for being part of this journey!

+---

+## License

+This project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+Find more in the [LICENSE document](https://raw.githubusercontent.com/iamobservable/open-webui-starter/refs/heads/main/LICENSE).